Senegal Presidential Candidates Hold Final Rallies Ahead Of Vote - UrduPoint

 Senegal Presidential Candidates Hold Final Rallies Ahead Of Vote

-Senegal's presidential candidates were set to make their final pitches to voters Friday, marking the end of a rushed campaign for what is considered an unprecedented election after weeks of political crisis

-Dakar, (APP - UrduPoint / Pakistan Point News - 22nd Mar, 2024) Senegal's presidential candidates were set to make their final pitches to voters Friday, marking the end of a rushed campaign for what is considered an unprecedented election after weeks of political crisis.
+Dakar, (APP - UrduPoint / Pakistan Point News - 23rd Mar, 2024) Senegal's presidential candidates on Friday gathered crowds of supporters for their final rallies, marking the end of a rushed campaign for what is considered an unprecedented election after weeks of political crisis.

 Seven million people are eligible to vote Sunday in the traditionally stable West African nation set to become an oil producer, but where more than a third live in poverty and half the population are aged under 20.